chaseruskin/orbit/docs/src/tutorials/final_project.md

 YILINX: Bitstream saved at: target/yilinx/full_add.bit
 ```

 Great work!
-This marks the end to this tutorial series, but the beginning of your experience with Orbit, an agile package manager and extensible build tool for HDLs.
+This marks the end to this tutorial series, but the beginning of your experience with Orbit, a package manager and build system for HDLs.